nathonius/trello-xlsx/README.md

 | -l | --labels | By default, the script takes only the names of the labels for each card.
 With this option, it takes all fields. |
 | -i | --info | Add two rows to each sheet with info about the list. |
 | N/A | --add-empty | By default, empty lists are ignored.
 With this flag, they are included. |

+### Future Work
+I'm working on a number of default filters to make the output prettier by excluding unnecessary columns (IDs etc.) and ordering the columns consistently.